 - 1/2 to 1 teaspoon garam masala (based on spice tolerance) Add to list

-- 8 store-bought or pre-cooked falafel Add to list
+- 8 Falafel (see note) Add to list

 Heat oil in a shallow pan.
-When the oil is hot, add the cumin seeds and let sputter and plump up, about 30 seconds.
+When hot, add cumin seeds and let sputter and plump up, about 30 seconds.
 Add ginger and garlic and stir for another 30 seconds.
-Add onions and cook for 15 to 20 minutes, stirring occasionally, until the onions are browned and the mixture starts leaving the sides of the pan.
+Add onions and cook for 15 to 20 minutes, stirring occasionally, until onions are browned and the mixture starts leaving the sides of the pan.

 Add tomatoes and cook for 5 more minutes.
-Then add turmeric powder, coriander, garam masala, salt and paprika (or cayenne).
-Cook for 1 minute.
-Remove from heat and add the milk.
-Puree the gravy using an immersion blender or in a food processor/blender.
-Return the mixture back to medium heat and add the falafel.
-Cover and let simmer for 5 to 10 minutes more to allow the falafel to soak in the spices and gravy.
+Stir in turmeric, coriander, garam masala, salt and paprika; cook for 1 minute.
+Remove from the heat and add coconut milk.
+Puree gravy using an immersion blender or in a food processor.
+Return the mixture back to medium heat and add falafel.
+Cover and simmer for 5 to 10 minutes, to allow falafel to soak in the spices and gravy.

 Before serving, garnish with fresh cilantro.